tawk/tawk-joomla/mod_tawkto/README.md

 This contains the tawk.to module for Joomla.
 It is a module that will load the tawk.to widget on pages you have assigned the module to display.

 ## Installation
-For visual presentations, please refer to [Joomla Knowledge Base Article](https://help.tawk.to/article/joomla).
+For a detailed installation guide, please refer to [Joomla Knowledge Base Article](https://help.tawk.to/article/joomla).

 1. Download the `mod_tawkto-<release_version>.zip` from the [latest release](https://github.com/tawk/tawk-joomla/releases).
 2. In the Joomla administration panel, go to `Install Extensions`.